Best iPad for students in 2024: Get more done at school with a brand new Apple tablet

 -

-Should you upgrade or buy an iPad 10th generation now?
+Should you upgrade to or buy a 10th-generation iPad now?

-This is the latest new iPad model, and our review makes it clear how much we love this colorful tablet.
-We also reckon that it's going to be the best iPad for students, with all the features you could ever need for a great price.
-For $150 less than the iPad Air, the only thing you’re really going to miss out on is the M1 chip and perhaps second-generation Apple pencil support.
-For $449, however, you’re going to get everything you need out of an iPad, wanting for nothing.
+We love this colorful tablet.
+We also reckon that it's the best iPad for students, with all the features you could ever need for a great price.
+For $250 less than the iPad Air, the only thing you’re really going to miss out on is the M2 chip and perhaps Apple Pencil Pro support.
+For $349, however, you’re going to get everything you need out of an iPad, wanting for nothing.

-On the inside, there’s now the A14 Bionic — which may not be the M1, but is plenty powerful enough for pretty much everything a student could be doing.
-There’s a new Magic keyboard accessory, and you can hook up an Apple Pencil first-generation to take those handwritten notes.
+On the inside, there’s now the A14 Bionic — which may not be the M2 but is plenty powerful enough for pretty much everything a student could be doing.
+There’s a new Magic keyboard accessory, and you can hook up a first-generation Apple Pencil or USB-C Apple Pencil to take those handwritten notes.
 It charges over USB-C now, which also means you can hook in dongles to get more ports and even plug in external drives.
 Helpfully, the front camera has been shifted to the side of the device to make those weekly Facetime calls to home in landscape mode a lot easier to hold.

 There have been some cost-cutting measures here — there’s no lamination to the screen, so it can sound a little hollow when you’re tapping around, and there’s only Touch ID instead of Face ID.
 No matter what, however, you’re getting an experience close to the iPad Air for a lot less money.